BU-CS320/Spring-2019/assignments/week2/README.md

 ## Notes
 * For the `exp` function, the first argument is the index, and the second argument is the base.
 For example, `exp n m` should represent m ^ n [@98](https://piazza.com/class/jr9fgrf7efv7j0?cid=98)
 * there is a hints [video](https://www.youtube.com/watch?v=EsR8xLJOEn4) for the written part
+* there is a helper function you may want to implement here: src/HwHint.hs
+* DO NOT CHANGE THE TYPE SIGNATURES!
+* You may always add your own helper functions and helper data!

 ## REPL hints
 * `:reload` or `:r` will reload the file